cloudmesh/useful-introduction_to_cloud-2015/_sources/parallel.txt

 Fabric
 ----------------------------------------------------------------------

-Fabric is a Python command-line tool and library for assiting system administration tasks related to the execution of command via ssh.
+Fabric is a Python command-line tool and library for assisting system administration tasks related to the execution of command via ssh.
 It includes the ability to execute commands on the local machine, but also on a remote machine.
 Due to the integration with Python function